shantycode/awfol/README.md

 The analysis happens in two steps

 * Gather all infos you need from the federated accounts.
 You do this with the help of the modules which reside under `mods`.
 You can use the existing modules or write your own.
 Every module uses a temporary AWS session.
-You need a working assume_role set up in your AWS organization to do get your temporary session.
+You need a working assume_role set up in your AWS organization to get your temporary session.

 * Analyse the information from the modules via the rules residing in `rules`.